SAP/spartacus-docs/_pages/dev/context/automatic-context-configuration.md

 }
 ```

-Notes:

-- the `maxAge` of the cache should be custom
+In the example above, the `maxAge` shows a value of one day.
+Customize this value according to your needs.

-- parenthesis need escaping with double backslash `\\`
-- if you customize the endpoint url in your application, you also need to reflect it in the `urls` in the above config
+Note that you need to escape parentheses with double backslashes `\\`, as seen in the `urls` configuration above.
+Also note that if you customize the endpoint URL in your application, you need to reflect this in the `urls` configuration.

-For more, see the official docs of the [Angular Service Worker configuration](https://angular.io/guide/service-worker-config#datagroups).
+For more information, see the official [Angular service worker configuration](https://angular.io/guide/service-worker-config#datagroups) documentation.

-## Important notes
+## Important Notes

-### Base site encoded in the URL should be called 'storefront'
+### Base Sites and Storefronts

-For the base site encoded in the URL parameters Spartacus uses the name `baseSite`, but in the CMS this parameter is called `storefront`.
-So in CMS you should still use `storefront`, but Spartacus will implicitly map it from `storefront` to `baseSite`.
-Other parameters like `language` or `currency` are left as-is.
+When the base site is encoded in the URL parameters, Spartacus refers to the `baseSite` parameter, while the CMS refers to this parameter as a `storefront`.
+You should continue to use the `storefront` parameter name in the CMS, because Spartacus implicitly maps `storefront` to `baseSite`.
+Other parameters, such as `language` and `currency`, are not touched.

-### URL patterns should be written in Java language
+### Writing URL Patterns in Java

+For historical reasons, regular expressions with URL patterns that are defined in the CMS are written in Java.
+However, these regular expressions are evaluated on the front end using JavaScript.
+You should continue to use Java regex in the CMS, and they will be implicitly converted to JavaScript in Spartacus.
+For example, for case-insensitivity, modifiers such as `(?i)` are mapped to `/i`.

 Due to historical reasons the regular expressions with URL patterns defined in the CMS are written in the Java language.
 However they are evaluated on the frontend side using JavaScript.
 So in the CMS you should still use Java regexps, but they will be implicitly converted from Java to Javascript in Spartacus only by replacing modifiers like `(?i)` (for case-insensitivity) to `/i`.